wbzyl/nosql-tutorial/views/zadania.md

 <blockquote>
  {%= image_tag "/images/tukey-john.jpg", :alt => "[John Tukey]" %}
  <p>
-  <i>Exploratory Data Analysis</i> is an attitude, a state of flexibility, a
+  <i>Exploratory Data Analysis</i> (EDA) is an attitude, a state of flexibility,
-  willingness to look for those things that we believe are not there, as well as those we believe to be there.
+  a willingness to look for those things that we believe are not there, as well as those we believe to be there.
  </p>
  <p class="author">— <a href="http://en.wikipedia.org/wiki/John_Tukey">John Tukey</a></p>